chuma-beep/The-paragraph/README.md

 theparagrapgh aims to:
 - Create a vibrant platform for text-focused content creators and readers.
 - Provide an engaging experience with personalized recommendations, social interactions, and detailed analytics.
-- open source so users can ship features and bug fixes
+- open source so users can ship features and make bug fixes
 ---

 This README serves as a guide for developers and contributors to understand the structure and goals of the project.